eurquhart1/ML_Systems_Project_ISL_Translation/README.md

 The static gesture file also includes the code for the real-time gesture recognition system, while the dynamic gesture file also includes code which can process clips recorded by the webcam.

 The final project report is included in the repository, along with an accompanying document detailing the planning, phases of development and decisions made throughout this project.

+The model files are also provided in the repository along with the csv file of landmark data for the dynamic model and 3 sample video clips recorded and used for testing.